retargeting strategies for refractive surgery practices

 When someone searches for a product or service on Google, it tells us a lot about their intent to buy.

-Unlike Facebook Ads, you know right out of the gate that someone who searched for your service – LASIK – on Google is probably already considering buying.
+Unlike Facebook Ads, you know right out of the gate that someone who searched for your service – LASIK or Refractive Surgery – on Google is probably already considering buying.
 They’re just looking for the right practice to have it done.

-However, LASIK is not a small decision.
+However, refractive surgery or LASIK is not a small decision.
 It’s not like buying a new TV or package of premium coffee.
 It relates closely to one’s health and well-being and is not terribly cheap.

-Because of that, there’s a good chance that someone will Google “LASIK in [City, State],” click on some results, and then decide that they’ll make the decision later on.
+Because of that, there’s a good chance that someone will Google “Refractive Surgery (or LASIK) in [City, State],” click on some results, and then decide that they’ll make the decision later on.

 The beauty of Google Ads retargeting is that you can begin to show these individuals ads in the Google Display Network, a network made up of a couple million sites that have opted in to allow Google to show their ads on their sites.
 It includes a number of big, popular sites, meaning your ads are definitely going to be seen.

-This causes people who have already visited your site to be reminded frequently that they ought to make a decision, and it reminds them of your LASIK practice.
+This causes people who have already visited your site to be reminded frequently that they ought to make a decision, and it reminds them of your LASIK and refractive surgery practice.

 One of the great things about this is that your targeting is extremely specific, meaning you’re only going to pay for the ads that are shown to people who have already been on your site.
 It also means that you can treat them as ready to buy, meaning ads about common pain points – like the safety of the procedure and financing options – are highly effective.